jafrajarvy292/davidmodal/README.md

 ## Notes
 - I recommend you download the sample files to get a feel for how the library works.
 You may also read through the comments in the javascript file to see details of each method.
 - The classes found within the library's CSS file are intended to be used by the library only.
 They are not meant for you to apply directly to your elements.
-The only class you should be applying directly to your elements is `davidmodal`.
+The only class you should be applying directly to your elements is `davidmodal` and any optional ones that have been specifically mentioned.
 - If you need to override any of the library's default CSS values, you can consider adding a `<style>` section to the beginning of your HTML and redefining any of the class styles, such as opacity, animation duration, widths, etc.